JWST Background Model

 Several components contribute to the background emission that JWST will detect.
 The primary in-field sources of this background are the zodiacal cloud of the Solar System and the Milky Way Galaxy.
 In the thermal infrared (longward of ~15 μm), the background is dominated by thermal self-emission, mostly from the JWST primary mirror segments, as well as scattered thermal emission from the sunshield.
 Since JWST does not have a traditional optical baffle, light from the out-of-field sky can also gain access to the focal planes through scattering—this additional source of background is called "stray light."

 Figure 1 illustrates the relative expected contributions of these components to the JWST background for a benchmark pointing.
 This pointing (ecliptic Long, Lat = 266.3°, −50.0°; RA, Dec [J2000] = 17h26m44s, −73°19'56") has a zodiacal emission that is 20% higher than the celestial minimum.
 It was chosen as a benchmark because it is a stressing case for stray light.
 The backgrounds are expressed as equivalent units of uniform sky radiance (megaJanskys per steradian, or MJy/sr) at the JWST focal planes.
 Figure 1 shows that, in general, in-field zodiacal emission and scattered light are the main sources of background at wavelengths less than 4 μm; in-field zodiacal emission dominates from 4 to 15 μm, and thermal self-emission dominates at wavelengths longward of 15 μm.
-At 4–8 μm, the thermal emission from the zodiacal dust is particularly steeply rising with the surface brightness well described by the Wien approximation.
+At 4–8 μm, the thermal emission from the zodiacal dust is particularly steeply rising, with the surface brightness well described by the Wien approximation.
 As a result, NIRCam imaging observations at 4–5 μm are background limited and medium filter (F410M, F430M, F460M, F480M) observations are more sensitive than wide filter (F444W) observations.

 Stray light, which is out-of-field emission scattered into the field of view, is primarily due to the zodiacal cloud and the Milky Way.
 In the example shown in Figure 1, this stray light is less than but comparable to the in-field zodiacal emission from 1 to 4 μm.
 The amount of stray light depends on ecliptic latitude (pointings toward the ecliptic poles will have lower stray light) and the orientation of the Milky Way with respect to JWST for a given pointing.
 Since the benchmark pointing used in Figure 1 was chosen to be a stressing case for stray light, most extragalactic deep fields should have a lower level of stray light.
-As one example, the stray light level in the Hubble UltraDeep Field (HUDF) should be about half that of the benchmark pointing.
+As one example, the stray light level in the Hubble UltraDeep Field (HUDF) should be about half that indicated by the benchmark pointing.

 Uncertainty in background levels